-After activation, the expert mode appears as a separate user level, which can be accessed by pressing the rotary controller
+After activation, the expert mode appears as a separate user level, which can be accessed by pressing the rotary controller for 1 second or permanently.
+The various welding characteristic curves are stored in the expert mode, which have been developed and defined in the start level for the preconfigured metals and welding geometries.
+However, here they are shown without content-related assignment.
 This mode is designed for experienced welders who want to experiment with the various stored energy characteristic curves (pulse modulations).
 In this user level it is possible to choose between the various energy curves and store these together with individual settings for the output and time.